Available for Interviews: Dr. Hope Umansky

 Women in Higher Education C-Suite Roles:

-- Coming off the heels of this week’s story in the World Economic Forum that reports that only 22% of the leadership positions of America’s top research universities are filled by women, even though women have acquired more degrees than men over the last 40 years, according to a new report by the Eos Foundation.*
+- Coming off the heels of the recent story in the World Economic Forum that reports that only 22% of the leadership positions of America’s top research universities are filled by women, even though women have acquired more degrees than men over the last 40 years, according to a new report by the Eos Foundation.*

 - Dr. Hope considers herself an “accidental CEO”—who rose through the ranks of a private graduate school—only to then become disenfranchised.
 Learn why!